jleldridge/jarvis-project/readme.md

 Running with Express currently does not work.

+Electron must be installed on the machine:

+`npm install -g electron-prebuilt`

-Use the command:
+To run, use the command:

-`./node_modules/.bin/electron electronmain.js`
+`electron electronmain.js`

-to run.